AdamCoxson/Message-Passing-Delta-ML/README.md

 Using a dataset of 10,000 organic π-conjugated molecules with energies computed at both the ZINDO and M06-2X/3-21G* TDDFT levels, we trained a model to learn the systematic errors of the low-level method and correct it toward high-level accuracy.
 Critical to the model’s performance is an AttentiveFP message-passing neural network augmented with electronic information from ZINDO (e.g., particle–hole densities from the transition density matrix).
 We also explore the utility of the Morgan fingerprint and introduce a novel descriptor for molecular electronic structure based on the radial distribution function weighted by molecular orbital coefficients.
 Finally, we discuss potential applications of this Δ-ML approach in virtual screening.

 ## Usage
-To run the pretrained model examples, create a suitable environment (See requirements), then open and run test_model.py.
+To apply the pretrained models to the test and per-fold validation sets, create a suitable environment (See requirements), then open and run test_model.py.
+You can see an example of the console output in "Example_console_output_from_test_models.txt"

+Directories:
+  data (.ZIP) - Preprocessed dataset class objects for 407 molecule testing set and the 9050 molecule training set, as well as the train-validation fold indices.
+These are saved as .pkl files (0.5 GB uncompressed) pretrained_models (.ZIP) - Contains 3 selected models from the preprint: Dense(MPNN(DA, EA), E_zindo), MPNN(DA, EA), and MPNN(DA).
+(0.8 GB uncompressed) saves - Empty folder where plots and csv are saved to after running test_model.py.
+  5_mol_ZINDO_mwfn_examples - Examples of the files required to create the datasets.
+(5 MB)

 **Note:** Tutorials for model training will be uploaded later.